sherinjim/Wine-Prediction-Linear-regression-repo/README.md

 4. Open the Jupyter Notebook:

-jupyter notebook Wine-Quality-Prediction.ipynb
+jupyter notebook wine quality prediction using Linear regression.ipynb

 ##Usage

-Follow the Jupyter Notebook (`Wine-Quality-Prediction.ipynb`) to see the step-by-step process of data preprocessing, model building, and evaluation.
+Follow the Jupyter Notebook (`wine quality prediction using Linear regression.ipynb`) to see the step-by-step process of data preprocessing, model building, and evaluation.

 ## Results